-DWWA judge profile: Paz Levinson - Decanter
+DWWA Regional Chair for Argentina: Paz Levinson - Decanter

-Paz Levinson is a judge at the Decanter World Wine Awards (DWWA) 2017.
+Paz Levinson is Regional Chair for Argentina at the 2020 Decanter World Wine Awards.

 Paz Levinson

-Paz Levinson works between Argentina and France as Sommelier, Consultant and Educator.
-In 2015 she has won the A.S.I. & APAS Best Sommelier of Americas.
-She has gained the position #4 of the world at A.S.I.
-Best Sommelier in the World held in Mendoza in 2016.
+Paz Levinson is Executive Head Sommelier at Maison Pic in Paris.
+Also a consultant for restaurants and an educator for a number of organisations such as Wines of Argentina, in 2015 she won the A.S.I. & APAS Best Sommelier of the Americas.

-She has worked at the three Michelin star restaurant of the Hotel Le Bristol with Marco Pelletier and now she is head Sommelier at Virtus in Paris.
-Levinson commenced her wine career in her native Argentina, where she worked as head sommelier for a number of top-end restaurants, including Restó.
+She then came 4th in the A.S.I.
+Best Sommelier in the World in Mendoza in 2016.
 She taught at the Centro Argentino de Vinos y Espirituosas (CAVE) for five years and achieved her professional sommelier diploma from CAVE in 2006.

-At the same time, she completed a BA in literature, and she became the first Argentinean to pass the Court of Master Sommeliers’ Advanced sommelier certificate.
+At the same time, she completed a BA in literature, and she became the first Argentinean to pass the Court of Master Sommeliers’ Advanced Sommelier certificate.

-Levinson was named Best Sommelier of Argentina 2014 and 2010 by the Argentinean Association of Sommeliers.
-She has written for a number of magazines and sites including GuildSomm.
+Levinson was named Best Sommelier of Argentina 2010 and 2014, and has written for a number of magazines and sites including, GuildSomm.

 Follow Paz on Twitter @pazlevinson